brainglobe/brainreg/README.md

 ![reg_process](https://user-images.githubusercontent.com/13147259/143553945-a046e918-7614-4211-814c-fc840bb0159d.png)
 **Overview of the registration process**

+## Contributing
+Contributions to brainreg-napari are more than welcome.
+Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 ### Citing brainreg

 If you find brainreg useful, and use it in your research, please let us know and also cite the paper: